 It was ships just like the Victory that Patrick O’Brian describes his characters taking into naval battles in his Aubrey/Maturin series of novels.
 We will visit the Royal Dockyards of Portsmouth and enjoy a guided tour of this famous ship.

 In the afternoon we will explore Old Portsmouth, birthplace of Charles Dickens and home to Fanny Price, heroine of Mansfield Park.
 It is also where Sir Arthur Conan Doyle first began to practise as a doctor.
 So few patients came to see him that he began writing stories about a man called Sherlock Holmes to fill in the time.
-We shall first visit the Charles Dickens Birthplace Museum, a modest house where the author was born, now furnished in a style reflecting the period in which the author was born.
+We shall first visit the Charles Dickens Birthplace Museum, a modest house where the author was born, now furnished in a style appropriate to the time of his birth.
 We then move on to the City Museum, home to the magnificent Arthur Conan Doyle collection donated to the city by Richard Lancelyn Green.
 This collection brings together an unparalleled variety of books, documents and objects connected to Holmes and the life of his creator.